Answers to the most frequently asked questions:

 Q. Can I register my child at any point in the year?

 A. Yes.
 You can register your child in dance classes until March.
 However, since classes build and progress over the year, we suggest you register your child as early as possible.
-For the 2013-2014 school year, new and returning students can register at the studio between 3pm and 7pm weekdays.
+New and returning students can register at the studio between 4pm and 7pm weekdays.
 To arrange to register at another time, please call 910-763-4995.

 Q. Is the Dance Coop just for girls and women dancers?

 A. No; the Coop also welcomes boys and men to our classes and performance opportunities.

 A. We offer a high quality dance experience that is very affordable.
 In some cases, we are able to offer scholarships and work study opportunities (see last question).

 A. We have no formal, set dress code but do have some suggestions for your child’s comfort.

 Creative Movement: something easy to move in; anything goes from sweats to a costume.
 Bare feet, socks, or ballet slippers.

 Children and teens: wear something flexible and comfortable.
 Proper dance

 attire is best for instructional purposes.